Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

   -v    Display detailed progress messages.
 ```

 The simplest examples are the classic netcat connect and listen functions.
-You can try this out with a listener/conneciton pair:
+You can try this out with a listener/connection pair:

 ![Listener & connect example image](/assets/images/posts/netgopher/basic.gif)
+{% include figure
+image_path="/assets/images/posts/netgopher/basic.gif"
+alt="Example gif of listener and connection usage" caption="An example of listeners and connections.A listener is started, then a connection made from the same host." %}

 ## CTF Use Cases
 Some really common use cases I have are: